 Instead of taking the traditional route, learn to take advantage of electronic money transfer.
 Not only you will enjoy the convenience it offers — you can do it at home or anywhere you can access your Internet connection — it is cheaper and much faster than traditional money transfer channels.

 Buy time with better exchange rates

 Some agencies have better currency exchange rates.
 This is because the money you remit through these channels do not immediately reach your intended recipients.
 They need to coordinate with partner agencies who will then finish the transaction.
-You may choose this option if you wish to send higher amount through better rates and do not mind if it takes a few days to reach destination.
+You may choose this option if you wish to send a higher amount through better rates and do not mind if it takes a few days to reach the destination.

 Never send money or check through regular postal service

 Not only it takes much longer time to reach your loved ones, but such a method is also prone to pilferage, and your cash or check could be stolen or lost during shipment.

 Many banks offer the convenience of ATMs to recipients back home.
 You can apply for an account in a bank with ATM presence in your family’s area.
 However, take notice of how much this bank charges on each withdrawal transaction.
 Besides, holding an ATM card means temptation to spend and less likely to save and use remittance money for investment, so you have to weigh your options.

 Remit using your mobile phone

 Your mobile phone is one of the most convenient devices on hand, so grab the chance to use it to send money back home if your network supports it.
 It is possible to send money without paying remittance fees as such apps bypass third-party agencies.
 Also, Philippine systems with international presence usually have this service.
 Smart’s mobile remittance and Globe Telecom’s GCASH service are two examples of money remittance made possible through mobile phones.